Almoner to the Queen.

 Wikipedia

-Peter Talbot (29 June 1618 - 15 November 1680) was the Roman Catholic Archbishop of Dublin from 1669 to his death in prison.
+Peter Talbot (29 June 1618 – 15 November 1680) was an Irish Roman Catholic religious leader who served as Archbishop of Dublin from 1669 until his death in prison in 1680.
 He was a victim of the Popish Plot.

 Early life